 Both services have released updates to their mobile apps that put them in direct competition for your photos.
 Who will win your image?

-Just like the Facebook Newsfeed, keeping your Twitter timeline full of relevant information.
-As we increase the number of people we follow on Twitter, we also increase the number of distracting, useless information, otherwise known as noise, that flows into our Twitter timelines.
-Constantly pruning for fresh information is a tedious and time-consuming job that I only do once a month.
+As we increase the number of people we follow on Twitter, we also increase the volume of information, aka noise, that flows into our Twitter timelines.
+Pruning my following for fresh, relevant and insightful information is a tedious and time-consuming job that I only have the heart to do once a month.

-In the meantime and in between time, I use the following tips to keep the noise level down in my Twitter timeline.
+In between time, I use these tips to keep the noise level down in my Twitter timeline.

 Facebook is buying Instagram for $1 billion.